-The entrance of this amazing cave looks like a dragon’s mouth, and inside you can find underground lakes and walk around large halls with unique stalactites formations hanging from above.
+The entrance of this magnificent cave looks like the jaws of a dragon, and inside you can witness underground lakes, and explore spacious chambers with remarkable stalactite formations suspended from the ceiling.

 Transfer to Kastoria.
 On the way a coffe stop may be arranged.